1. Macquarie University

 Mid-Career Research Fellowships: aim to support researchers, who have completed their PhD within the last 10 years (accounting for career interruptions), to continue their progress towards being internationally recognised leaders in the dementia field.
 It also provides an opportunity for mid-career researchers to establish their own independent research programs.

-Clinical Post-graduate Scholarships: aim to build capacity in the dementia field by supporting a health professional to undertake a PhD and embark on a career in dementia research.
+Clinical Practice Post-graduate Stipends: aim to build capacity in the dementia field by supporting a health professional to undertake a PhD and embark on a career in dementia research.

-Travel Award: designed to assist Australian dementia researchers to travel nationally or internationally, to learn new techniques and/or build networks with well-known research teams.
-Aims to support researchers across the early stages of their career, from PhD students (completed at least one-year full-time equivalent of their PhD up to having passed their PhD confirmation) to Mid-Career researchers (up to 10 years post-PhD)
+Professional Development, Travel and Collaboration Grants: designed to support Australian dementia researchers' professional development and/or build networks and collaborations with well-known research teams.
+The award aims to support researchers across the early stages of their career, from PhD students (who have completed at least one-year full time equivalent of their PhD and passed their PhD confirmation) to Mid-Career researchers (who are up to 10 years post-PhD).

 Project Grant: $85,000 and may be used for a period of up to 2 years.

-Post-doctoral Fellowship: 3 years in duration and includes a salary component of $118,000 per annum, which may be indexed in line with wage growth each year.
-It also includes a $85,000 project grant, to cover research expenses.
+Post-doctoral Fellowship: 3 years in duration and includes a salary component of $122,000 per annum, which may be indexed in line with wage growth each year.
+It also includes $85,000 project grant, to cover research expenses.

-Mid-Career Fellowship: 2 years in duration and includes a salary component of $151,000 per annum and may be indexed in line with wage growth each year.
-It also includes a $85,000 project grant, to cover research expenses.
+Mid-Career Fellowship: 2 years in duration and includes a salary component of $162,500 per annum and may be indexed in line with wage growth each year.
+It also includes $85,000 project grant, to cover research expenses.

-Clinical Post-graduate Scholarships: worth $30,000 and may be used over 1 to 2 years.
+Clinical Practice Post-graduate Stipend: worth $30,000 and may be used over 1 to 2 years.
 The funds may be used to cover (or backfill) the applicant’s salary and/or associated research activities and can be taken in conjunction with another scholarship.

-Travel Award: The grant is valued up to $15,000 for a study period of up to six months (depending on the purpose for travel).
-Funding can be used for conference registration fees, travel, and reasonable accommodation expenses.
+Professional Development, Travel and Collaboration Grants: The grant is valued up to $15,000 for a period of up to six months.
+The applicant must return to a position in Australia after completion of the award and any associated travel.
+Funding can be used for conference or workshop registration fees, travel, reasonable accommodation expenses and involvement of people with a living experience of dementia

 Applications must be submitted via a new DARF grant management platform.